What is ITAD and How Does it Work?

-A suitable vendor should be financially stable, and have the proper audit controls and data security measures.
-This will put you in a good position to meet the set laws and regulations as well as the industry best practices.
+A suitable vendor should be financially stable while maintaining proper audit controls and data security measures.
+This will put your organization in a good position to meet the required laws and regulations for ITAD.

 Preparing for IT Asset Disposition

-The first step towards achieving a successful IT asset disposition should be to perform a self assessment of your current IT resources.
+The first step towards achieving a successful IT asset disposition should be to perform a thorough self-assessment of your current IT resources.

 You should be able to identify the elements that are inefficient, outdated or incompatible with company goals.

 - Know the duration of the service – A long term partnership is preferable to a one-time service.
-Having a long term partner will help streamline the logistics and in so doing save time and money.
-However, the choice is more likely to depend on the size of your company.
+Having a long term partner will help streamline the logistics, and in so doing, save time and money.
+However, the choice is likely to depend on the size of your company.

-- Evaluate your data protection options – There are varied data destruction methods that you can use depending on your organization’s data security policies.
-This range from data wiping or hard drive shredding to the complete destruction of all data containing devices.
-Your vendor should help you ensure compliance to both the company and industry policies.
+- Evaluate your data protection options – Depending on your organization’s data security policies, there are various data destruction methods available.
+These range from data wiping or hard drive shredding to the complete destruction of all data containing devices.
+Your vendor should help you decide which method is the most appropriate, while ensuring compliance to both company and industry policies.

 Know What ITAD Industry Standards Apply to You

-IT asset disposition should be done in accordance with industry regulations and standards.
+IT asset disposition must be completed in accordance with industry regulations and standards.
 These include: